|Hail Heat Rain $1–$3 per sq ft|

-Wood shingles costs between $400 and $700 per square installed, while a shake roof runs between $600 and $900—making them significantly more expensive that a traditional asphalt shingled roof.
+Wood shingles costs between $2 to $3 per square foot installed, while a shake roof runs between $1.75 to $2.75 per square foot.
 It’s important to note, too that this estimate doesn’t include the cost of demolishing and removing an existing roof.

 Eco-Friendly and Energy Efficient